HI-SNR-Lab/HI-SNR.github.io/join/index.md

 {% include section.html dark=true %}

+**Prospective PhD Students: To mitigate bias, we no longer meet or correspond with potential PhD applicants outside of the standard [CU application process](https://www.colorado.edu/ecee/admissions/graduate-admissions). ** If you are interested in joining the lab as a PhD student, please apply be sure to select Professor Nicole Bienert as a potential advisor in the application portal - this will route your application to Prof. Bienert.

-Please email Professor Nicole Bienert at bienert AT colorado dot edu to discuss opportunities.
+ **Prospective Postdoc and Volunteers:** email Professor Nicole Bienert at bienert AT colorado dot edu to discuss opportunities.
 Please include the following information:
 - What are you interested in researching and why?
 What excites you?
 - Please link your resume or CV
 - A bit of information about yourself so that we can get to know you (this is our favorite part!)
-- If you have any of the following handy, we would love to read your diversity statement, personal statement, and / or research statement.
-These statements help us understand how you could contribute to our team's inclusive, creative, and positive atmosphere.
-Don't worry if you don't have these documents available.